Common Misconceptions: Temporary Contracts and the 183 Day Rule

 Of course, the applicable double tax treaty can be used to ensure that any tax paid to the host country is counted as a tax credit towards any home country tax liability on the same income.
 This will ensure that tax is not paid twice on the same income.

-In conclusion, Consultants should be very careful when applying the 183 day rule as in many cases it will not suffice to avoid being taxable in the host country.
+Consultants should be very careful when applying the 183 day rule as in many cases it will not suffice to avoid being taxable in the host country.
 A careful study of the applicable double tax treaty must be completed and professional advice taken before accepting any foreign assignment.

 For information on this topic or to find out more about the services that Capital GES provides speak to a member of our team today.